yasiryagi/helpdesk/roles/council-members/README.md

 2. On-chain records and numbers

 #### Council Deliverables
-For a to deliverable count, and thus qualify, it must, unless noted otherwise:
+For a deliverable to qualify, it must, unless noted otherwise:
-- Submitted as a pull request ("PR") to the [community-repo](#https://github.com/Joystream/community-repo/)
+- Be submitted as a pull request ("PR") to the [community-repo](#https://github.com/Joystream/community-repo/)
-- Either made by the [Council Secretary](#council-secretary) directly, or reviewed and "approved" by said person
+- Either be made by the [Council Secretary](#council-secretary) directly, or reviewed and "approved" by said person
-- Accompanied by a link to an "approved" [text Proposal](#proposals)
+- Be Accompanied by a link to an "approved" [text Proposal](#proposals)

-Unless these conditions are met, Jsgenesis reserves the right not to consider a deliverable valid.
+Unless these conditions are met, Jsgenesis reserves the right to consider a deliverable invalid.
 However, exemptions can be made depending on the circumstances.

-It is irrelevant whether the Council collaborates in producing the deliverable, it is made by a single CM, or procured from another Member or outsider.
+It is irrelevant whether the Council collaborates in producing the deliverable, if it is made by a single CM, or procured from another Member or outsider.
 The only exceptions are if the deliverable:
 - includes a claim (optional) of its source that proves false
 - does not follow the license requirements of the repo, or violates any other license
 - contains anything violating the platform [ToS](https://testnet.joystream.org/#/pages/tos)